ForgerWise/FoodList/README.md

 ## Installation

 To install the app, download the latest APK from the releases page in this repository and install it on your Android device.
+You can find the releases [here](https://github.com/ForgerWise/FoodList/releases).

 Or, you can download the app from Google Play Store by clicking the badge below.